Person passing check to another person

 4. Payroll-Related Fees Not Paid by Employees

 • Federal Unemployment Taxes – As per FUTA (Federal Unemployment Tax Act), employers owe federal unemployment taxes if they paid at least $1,500 in wages during any calendar quarter in the current year or the one before.
 After an employee’s year-to-date wages exceed $7,000, an employer no longer has to pay FUTA for that worker in that tax year.
 The current FUTA rate is 6 percent.
-According to the IRS, “you can take a credit against your FUTA tax for amounts you paid into state unemployment funds.
-The credit may be as much as 5.4% of FUTA taxable wages.”
+According to the IRS website, “Generally, employers may receive a credit of 5.4% when they file their Form 940, Employer’s Annual Federal Unemployment (FUTA) Tax Return, to result in a net FUTA tax rate of 0.6% (6.0% – 5.4% = 0.6%).”

 • State Unemployment Taxes – Some states have their own unemployment insurance program, and employers must register to be able to file wage reports and submit tax payments.
 The SUTA (State Unemployment Tax Act) in those individual states sets the limit to how much of employees’ wages are taxed.
 That “taxable wage” and the unemployment tax rate vary from one state to the next.

 • Workers’ Compensation Insurance – Workers’ compensation is a form of insurance that employers purchase to cover costs associated with employees’ work-related injuries and illnesses.
 Employees that collect workers’ compensation benefits may not sue their employers.
-For most employers, it’s administered through a state-mandated program.
+Some states require businesses to purchase the insurance through a state-mandated program while in others employers can buy it from an insurance carrier, agent, or broker.
 Federal employees’ workers’ compensation insurance and claims are handled through the federal government.

 5. End of Year Payroll Tasks